Soft and Chewy Pumpkin Oatmeal Cookies

 • Butterscotch morsels

-The thin later of glaze gives the cookies an impressive finishing touch with hardly any extra effort.
+The thin layer of glaze gives the cookies an impressive finishing touch with hardly any extra effort.

 Add some homemade chai spice mix to the dough.
-Or whip up a batch of these chai cookies instead!
+You can whip up a batch of these chai cookies instead!

 By: Aimee